lcetinsoy/tech-debt/README.md

 You may want to have automatic code checkers do some analysis and being included in the final debt score

 For now phpstan is the sole plugin available

+**Update : not yet working**

 edit configuration with the following: